-The Alabama Oxbryta lawsuit lawyers at Fob James Law Firm are representing victims of the sickle cell drug known as Oxbryta.
+The Alabama Oxbryta lawsuit lawyers at Fob James Law Firm are helping people impacted by the sickle cell medication called voxelotor.

 Oxbryta (voxelotor) was once considered a breakthrough treatment for sickle cell disease.
 Marketed as a life-saving drug, it was prescribed to patients across the country — including many here in Alabama.

-Contact our Oxbryta injury lawyers in Birmingham, AL today for a free, no-obligation consultation to explore your legal options.
+Contact an Oxbryta injury lawyer in Birmingham, AL today for a free, no-obligation consultation to explore your legal options.

 What Is Oxbryta and Why Was Oxbryta Recalled?

-Oxbryta (voxelotor) was approved by the U.S. Food and Drug Administration (FDA) in 2019 to treat sickle cell disease (SCD), a genetic condition that affects the red blood cells.
+Oxbryta (voxelotor) was approved by the U.S. Food and Drug Administration (FDA) in 2019.
+It is used to treat sickle cell disease (SCD), a genetic condition that affects red blood cells.

-However, in September 2024, Pfizer announced a global recall of Oxbryta after clinical data revealed an increased risk of severe complications, including:
+In September 2024, Pfizer announced a global recall of Oxbryta.
+This decision came after clinical data showed a higher risk of serious complications, including:

 Post-marketing studies and real-world data showed that Oxbryta increased the risk of VOCs, a painful condition where sickle-shaped red blood cells block blood flow.